Code-Yandex/web_project_4/README.md

 ### Overview

-* Figma
+This time we are learing Javascript and how to make buttons and a popbox using it to function.
-* Images
+Also a few other things to improve upon what we have learned thus far.

 **Figma**

 * [Link to the project in Figma](https://www.figma.com/file/mUgu8OSHWE0M6p6vfwmdu9/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1)

-**Images**
+**For space saving Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.
+We used Tinypng.com [here](https://tinypng.com/), so our project loads faster.

-Have fun with JavaScript!
+JavaScript learning time!